OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 * Available sunstone views for each user are now defined group-wise, instead of specifying it in ``sunstone-views.yaml`` (this file keeps the default view).
 Note, that there is no need to restart the Sunstone server when views are updated.
 * The new Cloud view features predefined Instance types, that specify capacity values to instantiate the predefined VM templates.
 The instance types can be defined in ``sunstone-server.conf``.
 * The ``admin.yaml`` and ``user.yaml`` views now have OneFlow visible by default.
 If you don't have OneFlow running, you'll see the message: 'Cannot connect to OneFlow server'. :ref:`Follow this section <sunstone_connect_oneflow>` to know more.
 Flow can be disables in ``sunstone-server.conf``.
 * The communication between clients and Sunstone server has been reduced in this release to increase the overall performance (server-side).
-Just the active view periodically refresh its contents.
+The active tab panel periodically refresh its contents.
 This behavior is controlled by the ``autorefresh`` option in the yaml view definition file.
 * Views should be compatible with Sunstone 4.6, note that ``autorefresh`` will be set to ``false`` for existing views.

 Storage